diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 machines.

 And of course, as this is all based on random or pseudo-random numbers, chances are that a few machines _do_ go rogue and kill people.
-So it is important that there is no single super powerful machines, but several, equally capable, so in the case of a machine going rogue, other equally capable machines will attempt to neutralise it to favour humans.
+So it is important that there is no single super powerful machine, but several, equally capable, so in the case of a machine going rogue, other equally capable machines will attempt to neutralise it to favour humans.
 This is comparable to a militarized government sending their citizens to commit all sorts of atrocious crimes in wars, then when those individuals come back to their homes, chances are that they cannot